 I seriously pinned a million!
 Ok not a million, more like 4 or 5.
 But in girl brain that's basically around a million.

 This one recipe, Carrie's Fudgy Chocolate Tarts, literally made me squeal with joy.
 I mean it was almost too perfect for words!
 It was white starch free (yay!), dairy free, sugar free (double yay!!), not baked, simple in ingredients, and filled with all things I loved!..and use daily!
 I'm not even kidding- somewhere in Christina Baking Land I continuously forgot I had cocoa powder, so each time I went to the store I'd buy one.
 Last week, when I went to grab my box, I saw I had 4.
 4!
 Good thing this recipe calls for a bit more than you would usually add into a recipe.

 I changed things up just a smidgeon and added a thick layer of natural peanut butter because I was indeed "baking" this for the hubbie.
 If it were for me, it would have been chocolate all the way.
 But then that would have been a tad weird- baking a dessert for myself, and myself only.
 Ok maybe not.
 Maybe I do that already.

 Carrie made hers into little personal tarts, but I wanted to woo him with a pie.
 He loves pie.
 It worked great as a pie, but I suggest cutting each person's portions into small slices.
 This is some rich stuff!
 It's definitely fudgy, totally ooey and gooey, chocolatey to the t, and my new favorite "healthy" dessert.
 Next time I might even sprinkle a bit more coarse sea salt on top or even serve along side some whipped cream or whipped coconut cream.
 MmMmMmmmm!

-GLUTEN FREE, DAIRY FREE, SUGAR FREE CHOCOLATE PEANUT BUTTER PIE
+GLUTEN FREE, DAIRY FREE, REFINED SUGAR FREE CHOCOLATE PEANUT BUTTER PIE